Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Mathematical preliminaries

-Notice that the discretization notion we define is not a standard discretization algorithm for ODEs systems, such as explicit or implicit Euler discretization (see, e.g., \cite{Kazakov}); however, our aim is not to obtain a discrete approximation of the ODEs system, but rather to define an alternative discrete version associated to the continuous system and to explore connections between regular and chaotic behavior of both systems.
-Furthermore, this discrete system can share some properties with the continuous one (e.g. fixed points); on the other hand, it can exhibit a richer dynamics.
+Nevertheless, our aim is not to obtain a discrete approximation of the ODE system, but rather to define an alternative discrete version associated to the continuous system and to explore connections between regular and chaotic behavior of both systems.
+The discrete system can share some properties with the continuous one (e.g. fixed points); on the other hand, it can exhibit a richer dynamics.
+Furthermore, the discretization we define can be thought as a novel chaotification procedure that associates a Li-Yorke chaotic discrete system to an integrable continuous one, under suitable constraints on the parameters.

 Goal of this paper is to show that a large class of continuous dynamical systems has a fixed point discretization that is Li-Yorke chaotic for non trivial choices on the parameters, regardless the integrability or chaoticity of the continuous system.
 The starting point will be the discrete map defined in \cite{Disca1, Disca2}; in this work we relax the original constraints on the coefficients and define the \textit{Ziegler discrete map} as \beq \eeq The map \eqref{Ziegler_map} is obtained by discretizing in the above sense the equations of motion of the Ziegler pendulum in the sense of Polekhin \cite{Polekhin} for a choice on the parameters leading to non-Hamiltonian integrability.
-We also define the \textit{modular Ziegler discrete map} as \beq \eeq This last formulation of the problem immediately returns the original physical meaning of the angular coordinates $x$, $z$.
+From a physical point of view, parameters $\alpha$ and $\sigma$ involve masses and lengths of the pendulum, $\beta$ models an angular elastic potential and $\gamma$ represents the modulus of an external non-conservative force acting on the system.
+In the following we ignore this physical interpretation, focusing on general ranges on the parameters and emerging of chaotic behavior.